-Article 8 - Financial provisions and working conditions
+10. Financial provisions and working conditions

-8.1.
-In general, ECDC will only enter into framework partnership agreements with partners who are able to guarantee salary and ancillary agreed costs for the entire duration of the fellowship period, in relation to the fellows placed at their site.
+10.1.
+In general, ECDC will only enter into framework partnership agreements with partners who are able to guarantee salary and ancillary agreed costs for the entire duration of the fellowship period, in relation to the fellows placed at their training site.

-8.2.
-Whilst framework partnership agreements express the clear intention of ECDC to support the fellowship programme for each fellow for two years, ECDC can only sign specific grant agreements for a maximum of 12 months with the training sites.
+10.2.
+Whilst framework partnership agreements express the clear intention of ECDC to support the Fellowship Programme for each fellow for two years, ECDC can only sign specific grant agreements for a maximum of 12 months with the training sites.
 Under the framework partnership agreement, ECDC nevertheless requires training sites to sign employment contracts with fellows for 24 months, prior to the start of the fellowship.
-All financial commitments foreseen in Article 8.4 below will be formalised in the employment contract between the fellow and their employer.
+All financial commitments foreseen in Article 10.4 below will be formalised in the employment contract between the fellow and their employer.

-8.3.
+10.3.
 Fellows will receive a net salary from the employer equivalent to up to 24 months x (EUR 2 200 + correction factor), according to the duration of their fellowship.
-The maximum of 24 months applies to both EPIET and EUPHEM path.
+The maximum of 24 months applies to both EPIET and EUPHEM paths.
 The salary will be paid in monthly instalments and according to the employment legislation of the Member State.

-In addition, fellows are eligible for the reimbursement of moving costs (maximum total of EUR 4 000 for fellows without family obligations or EUR 6 000 for fellows with family obligations, divided into two instalments, one at the beginning when taking up the fellowship and one at the end of the fellowship)4.
-Eligible moving costs include removal of household goods and transportation costs for the fellow and family members from any place within the EU to the place of employment and from place of employment to any place within EU, at the beginning and end of the fellowship respectively.
+In addition, fellows are eligible for the reimbursement of moving costs.
+Eligible moving costs include removal of household goods and transportation costs for the fellow and family members from any place within the EU/EEA to the place of employment and from place of employment to any place within EU/EEA, at the beginning and end of the fellowship respectively.